 Regular guided tours in The Mills allow visitors to learn about the reinvention and transformation of the factory.
 Visitors can discover a number of visual throwbacks that have been retained, including the old bulky and rounded concrete stair banisters, sprayed-on “no smoking” signs, abandoned door leaves, old scratched fire buckets, unused fabric being left on the floor, noticeable red Chinese characters of Nan Fung Mills on the outside of the buildings.
 All these historical elements form part of the building’s history and story.

 The Mills was awarded “New Design in Heritage Contexts” by UNESCO Asia-Pacific Awards for Cultural Heritage Conservation in 2019.
+It was also a winner of the 2020 HKICON Conservation Awards – Adaptive Reuse Category.

 Images courtesy of Nan Fung Textiles Second Mill Ltd